General Guidelines for Submission and Participation

 Awards & Juries

-Films can be submitted to the following sections and programmes: Competition, Encounters, Berlinale Shorts, Panorama, Forum, Generation, and Berlinale Classics.
-Before submitting a film, please read the General Guidelines for Film Submission and Participation as well as the respective regulations for the sections and programmes.
+Films can be submitted to the following sections and programmes: Competition, Perspectives, Panorama, Generation, Berlinale Shorts, Forum and Berlinale Classics.
+Before submitting a film, please read the General Guidelines for Film Submission and Participation as well as the respective regulations for the sections.

-For more information on Berlinale Special and Forum Expanded please visit their respective profiles on the website.
+For more information on Berlinale Special, Forum Expanded and Retrospective please visit their respective profiles on the website.

-The Berlinale is a FIAPF (International Federation of Film Producers Associations) accredited festival and is subject to its guidelines.
+The Berlinale is organised by the Kulturveranstaltungen des Bundes in Berlin GmbH (the Federal Organisation for Cultural Events in Berlin).
+It is a FIAPF (International Federation of Film Producers Associations) accredited festival and is subject to its guidelines.

 2 Submission Guidelines